DesignA-Electronics/package-builder/README.txt

 SOURCE - downloadable location of the source FORCE_DIRNAME - if the unpacked directory name is not the same as the filename (without suffix), then set this to the correct directory name
-BUILD_LIBRARY - if set to 1, then a -dev version of the package will be built containing all the .a, .h & man pages post_unpack - if this function is defined, it will be run after the archive is unpacked from within the source directory post_install - if this function is defined, it will be run after the installation process to the temporary directory has completed.
-It will be passed the full directory path as its argument
+BUILD_LIBRARY - if set to 1, then a -dev version of the package will be built containing all the .a, .h & man pages The folloowing functions can be defined within a script to give finer control over the build process: post_unpack - This will be run after the archive is unpacked from within the source directory post_install - This will be run after the installation process to the temporary directory has completed.
+It will be passed the full directory path as its argument pre_install - This will be run after the project has been 'make install'd.
+It will be passed the temporary installation directory as its only argument

 General Build process: